earthgecko/skyline/docs/overview.rst

   performance related impacts any new feature may introduce.
 For example a developer may create a new feature that periodically runs analysis on some data from a MySQL database.
-The developer builds the feature, tests it to ensure that it provides the required functionality and releases the feature.
+The developer builds the feature, tests it to ensures that it provides the required functionality and releases the feature.
   The feature works but it introduces an additional 225K of `mysql.handler_read_next` operations on every run, which were not there before the feature was released.
 The developer method works, but it could work much